davin-bao/docker-java/README.md

-# java-rms
+# docker-java
-this is docker image for rms
+this is docker image for java 8

 ## Usage